anchor/nagios-plugin-elasticsearch/README.md

                         do not monitor the number of nodes in the cluster.
   -p PORT, --port=PORT  TCP port to probe.
 The ElasticSearch API should be
                         listening here.
 Defaults to 9200.
+  -y YELLOW_CRITICAL, --yellow-critical=TRUE
+                        Instead of issuing a 'warning' for a yellow cluster state, issue a 'critical' alert.
+Allows for greater control of alerting for clusters that may be of greater sensitivity (or fragility).
+Defaults to False.

 ```